history of panerai

 1860 - 1936

-To meet the military needs of the Royal Italian Navy, which it had already been supplying with high precision instruments for a number of years, Officine Panerai creates Radiomir, a radium-based powder that gives luminosity to the dials of sighting instruments and devices.
-Reference to the name "Radiomir" is documented in the supplement to the patent filed in France on 23 March 1916.
-The substance's high visibility and the paint's excellent underwater adhesive qualities immediately make the radium paste a key element in Officine Panerai’s production.
-The Radiomir patent will be the first of the many patents filed to mark Panerai's history of innovation.
+The reference to the name "Radiomir" was documented in the addendum of the patent filed in France on March 23, 1916.
+The high self-luminescence of the compound immediately made radium paste a key element in Panerai's production.
+The Radiomir patent was the first of the many patents filed to celebrate Panerai's history of innovation.

 THE FIRST RADIOMIR PROTOTYPE

 In 1935, the Italian Royal Navy set up a secret programme of new underwater assault vehicles and operators.

 Panerai took parts in the development of useful technical tools for this new military activity.

 To meet the parameters required by the Navy, a number of high-strength diving timepieces were tested.

 The Navy's historical archives record that in 1936 Giuseppe Panerai commissioned some properly elaborated prototypes to carry out technical tests: the best result was the Ref.
 2533 made on a base supplied by Rolex-Geneva and modified by Panerai.